Generic Name: Prochlorperazine edisylate

 Prochlorperazine is a propylpiperazine derivative of phenothiazine.
 Like other phenothiazines, it exerts an antiemetic effect through a depressant action on the chemoreceptor trigger zone.
 It also has a clinically useful antipsychotic effect.
 Following intramuscular administration of Prochlorperazine edisylate, the drug has an onset of action within ten to twenty minutes and a duration of action of three to four hours.

-Indications and Usage
+Indications and Usage for Prochlorperazine

 Prochlorperazine has not been shown effective in the management of behavioral complications in patients with mental retardation.